 Maybe you’ve found some Fleetwood Mac records at a garage sale or thrift store.
-Or, maybe you’ve had the same vinyl records in your family for multiple generations.
+Or, perhaps you’ve had the identical vinyl records in your family for multiple generations.
 In any case, they have likely experienced some wear and tear over the years.
 No matter how careful a music enthusiast is, they will be bound to have a few scratched or warped records on his hands at one point or another.

 Damaged vinyls can emit subpar sound quality and even cause the tracks to skip.
 To improve your listening experience and restore the condition of your beloved records, read our guide below.